Thomas Trevelyon’s Lover’s Picnics in The Miscellany (1608)

 Agostino Carracci’s Landscape with Bathers (1616 c.)

 Though it is unmistakably a merienda at the beach, the title given for this painting in the Pitti Palace is Landscape with Bathers.
-The seashore is a tumultuous blend of barren, jutting rocks.
-But Carracci, the focus of which is a serene woman dressed in red sitting...
+Though the seashore is a tumultuous blend of barren, jutting rocks. the focus is a serene woman dressed in red sitting on a white picnic...

 Crispijn de Passe’s Picnic in New Mirror for Youth (1617)